janelia-flyem/NeuroProof/README.md

 Conda allows builder to create multiple environments.
 To use the executables and libraries, set your PATH to the location of PREFIX/CHOOSE_ENV_NAME/bin.

+Note: this should work on many distributions of linux and on Mac OSX 10.10+.
+For Mac, you will need to set DYLD_FALLBACK_LIBRARY_PATH to PREFIX/CHOOSE_ENV_NAME/lib.

 ### Developers' Builder Guide
 Developing has never been easier using conda.
 If you plan to actively modify